A Healthier, Happier Lawn

 If you live in the city of Bozeman, they offer a leaf pickup service for certain areas of town on certain days.
 Click on the link for a full visual of the map and when your neighborhood is scheduled for leaf pickup.

-Second, the Bozeman Convenience Site is accepting compost material such as “grass, leaves, straw, manure, garden remains, plant trimmings, branches less than 1/4″ diameter, etc.” Their rate is $15/ton.
+Second, the Bozeman Convenience Site is accepting compost material such as “grass, leaves, straw, manure, garden remains, plant trimmings, branches less than 1/4″ diameter, etc.” Their rate is $15/ton (as of 2024).

 Livingston